Didier

 Didier is a French masculine given name and surname common throughout the Romance languages.
-It comes from the Ancient Roman names Didius and Desiderius.
-During the 5th century AD, with the Christianisation of ancient pagan names, it has become associated with the name Desiderius, related to Latin desiderium – which can be translated as "ardent desire" or "the longed-for".
+It comes from the Ancient Roman name Didius.
+During the 5th century AD, with the Christianisation of ancient pagan names, it became associated with the name Desiderius, related to Latin desiderium – which can be translated as "ardent desire" or "the longed-for".

-List

 Notable people with the name include: